zadium/PerformersBoard.lsl/readme.md

 * User can set stream url (click url icon)
 * User remove self (click finish)
 * User start his show, and stream set to the parcel
+* Show who started profile picture
 * User finish his show (click finish)
 * Owner can remove users from the list
 * Owner can move user to top in the list
 * Tip forwared to current performer who started
 * If not started show no tip prices will show
+* Owner can set stream from any performers signed list, click on performer name
 * Customizable button, add :nc, :text to name of buttom prim to change action
 * :nc suffex button name will send nc card with name of button, like rules:nc
 * :text suffex button name will show the nc card with name of button, like info:text, it show in the console